anarhasanov/2018-kaggle-survey-analysis/README.md

 ### About Survey

 Kaggle launched 2018 survey in October for one week and dataset was made public in November.
-Consequently, it is a recent survey and its data have been available for short period of time when this paper was written.
+Consequently, it is a recent survey and its data have been available for short period of time.
 According to Kaggle this industry-wide survey presents a comprehensive view of the state of data science and machine learning.
 Survey received 23859 respondents (49% increase over 2017) from 147 countries.
 Country receiving less than 50 responses was grouped under “Other”.
 Survey touched such areas as education, learning sources, career, skills, technologies, programming languages, data types, as well as, state of Machine Learning.
 Respondents were primarily found from Kaggle channels, emails, forums and social media.

 There were two types of questions - multiple choice and free form (where people could submit their desired answer).
 To protect the respondent privacy, the answers to multiple choice questions were separated into a separate data file from the open-ended responses.